IndraGunawan/symfony-docs/translation.rst

 If there's no perfect or partial match, this method returns the first locale passed as argument (that's why the order of the passed locales is important).

-.. versionadded:: 7.1

-    The feature to match locales partially was introduced in Symfony 7.1.

 .. _translation-fallback:

 Fallback Translation Locales